Pubudu-Basnayaka-COS/d10-block_content_permissions/README.md

 Visit https://www.drupal.org/node/1897420 for further information.

 CONFIGURATION
 -------------

-Configure permissions: Administration » People » Permissions.
+* Configure the user permissions in `Administration » People » Permissions`:

+  - Block - Administer blocks

-Enable the "Block - Administer blocks" permission. **Warning:** This permission grants access to block pages not managed by this module.
-Use the recommended modules to further restrict access.
+    (Required) Allows management of blocks. **Warning:** This permission grants access to block pages not managed by this module.
+Use the recommended modules to restrict the rest.
+Requirements for this permission have been removed for most pages, so it is not required for some use cases.
+It is still required for navigational purposes and the "Blocks" views page.

-The "Blocks" page list is consolidated to manageable items.
-To override this behavior, enable the "View restricted block content" permission, which will not override the "Create", "Edit" and "Delete" restrictions.

-Enable permissions for specific types:
-* Block Content Permissions - [*type*]: Create new block content
+  - Block Content Permissions - [*type*]: Create new block content

+    (Optional) Create block content for a specific type.
+View on "Blocks" page.

-* Block Content Permissions - [*type*]: Delete any block content
+  - Block Content Permissions - [*type*]: Delete any block content

+    (Optional) Delete block content for a specific type.
+View on "Blocks" page.

-* Block Content Permissions - [*type*]: Edit any block content
+  - Block Content Permissions - [*type*]: Edit any block content

-Enable permissions for **trusted roles** (optional):
+    (Optional) Edit block content for a specific type.
+View on "Blocks" page.

-* Block Content Permissions - Administer block content types
+  - Block Content Permissions - Administer block content types

+    (Optional) Give to **trusted roles only**.
+Allows management of all block content types.
+The "Field UI" permissions fully manage the displays, fields, and form displays.

+  - Block Content Permissions - View restricted block content

+    (Optional) Allows viewing and searching of block content for all types.
+    Disabling this permission restricts the types to ones the user can manage.
+    This permission is only used on the "Blocks" views page and will not affect the "Create", "Edit" and "Delete" restrictions.
+The views page requires the "Administer blocks" permission.

-* Field UI - Custom block: Administer display
+  - Field UI - Custom block: Administer display

+    (Optional) Give to **trusted roles only**.
+Allows management of displays for all block content types.

-* Field UI - Custom block: Administer fields
+  - Field UI - Custom block: Administer fields

+    (Optional) Give to **trusted roles only**.
+Allows management of fields for all block content types.

-* Field UI - Custom block: Administer form display
+  - Field UI - Custom block: Administer form display

-Enable permissions for theme and navigation (optional):
+    (Optional) Give to **trusted roles only**.
+Allows management of form display for all block content types.

-* System - Use the administration pages and help
+  - System - Use the administration pages and help

+    (Optional) Allows use of admin pages during navigation.

-* System - View the administration theme
+  - System - View the administration theme

+    (Optional) Allows use of administrative theme for aesthetics.

-* Toolbar - Use the toolbar
+  - Toolbar - Use the toolbar

+    (Optional) Allows use of toolbar during navigation.

 TROUBLESHOOTING